Higher Tate traces of Chow motives: Preliminary results

-By~\cite[\S 2.I]{K-inner}, if $X$ is geometrically split and satisfies the nilpotence principle, then the Krull-Schmidt property holds for $M(X)$.
+By~\cite[\S 2.I]{K-inner}, if $X$ is geometrically split and satisfies the nilpotence principle, then the Krull-Schmidt property holds for $M(X)\in\M_F(\mz/p\mz)$.
 More precisely, we have the following: \begin{prop} \cite[Cor.
-2.6]{K-inner} Recall $\M_F(\Lambda)$ is the category of Chow motives with coefficients in a finite local ring $\Lambda$.
-Let $\RM{F}{\Lambda}$ be the full additive subcategory generated by direct summands of shifts of motives of geometrically split varieties satisfying the nilpotence principle.
-The Krull-Schmidt property holds for all objects in $\RM{F}{\Lambda}$. \end{prop} \begin{proof} We reproduce the argument for the reader's convenience.
-By definition, all objects of $\RM{F}{\Lambda}$ are finite sums of indecomposable ones, and an indecomposable object is isomorphic to $M\{i\}$, for some $i\in\mz$, and some indecomposable summand $M$ of $M(X)$, where $X$ is a geometrically split variety satisfying the nilpotence principle.
+2.6]{K-inner} Let $\RM{F}{\mz/p\mz}$ be the full additive subcategory of $\M_F(\mz/p\mz)$ generated by direct summands of shifts of motives of geometrically split varieties satisfying the nilpotence principle.
+The Krull-Schmidt property holds for all objects in $\RM{F}{\mz/p\mz}$. \end{prop}

+\begin{proof} We reproduce the argument for the reader's convenience.
+By definition, all objects of $\RM{F}{\mz/p\mz}$ are finite sums of indecomposable ones, and an indecomposable object is isomorphic to $M\{i\}$, for some $i\in\mz$, and some indecomposable summand $M$ of $M(X)$, where $X$ is a geometrically split variety satisfying the nilpotence principle.
 Therefore, by~\cite[Thm 3.6 of Chapter I]{Bass}, we need to prove that the endomorphism rings of indecomposable objects are local rings.
 So, consider an indecomposable motive $M\{i\}$ as above and let $\pi\in\End(M(X))$ be the corresponding projector.
 We have In particular, by~\cite[Cor.
-2.2]{K-inner}, for any $f\in\End(M\{i\})$, there exists a non-zero integer $n$ such that $f^n$ is a projector.
-Since $M\{i\}$ is indecomposable, it follows that $f^n\in\{0,1\}$.
+2.2]{K-inner}, since we work with finite coefficients, for any $f\in\End(M\{i\})$, there exists a non-zero integer $n$ such that $f^n$ is a projector.
+As $M\{i\}$ is indecomposable, it follows that $f^n\in\{0,1\}$.
 Therefore, all non-invertible elements of $\End(M\{i\})$ are nilpotent, hence it is a local ring. \end{proof}